One-shot Learning of Surrogates in PDE-constrained Optimization Under Uncertainty: Introduction

 \section{Introduction}

 Uncertainties have the potential to render worthless even highly sophisticated methods for large-scale inverse and optimal control problems, since their conclusions do not realize in practice due to imperfect knowledge about model correctness, data relevance, and numerous other factors that influence the resulting solutions.
 To quantify the uncertainty, we consider risk measures ensuring the robustness of the solutions, see \cite{Kouri2018} and the references therein.
 For complex processes, the incorporation of these uncertainties typically results in high or even infinite dimensional problems in terms of the uncertain parameters as well as the optimization variables, which in many cases are not solvable with current state of the art methods.
-One promising potential remedy to this issue lies in the approximation of the forward problems using novel techniques arising in uncertainty quantification and machine learning.
+One promising potential remedy to this issue lies in the approximation of the underlying model using novel techniques arising in uncertainty quantification and machine learning.
 In this paper, we propose a general framework for incorporating surrogate models in optimization under uncertainty.
 The underlying optimal control problem is given by a partial differential equation (PDE) constrained optimization problem, where the uncertain input coefficients of the PDE are modeled as a random field.
 In general, we are interested in the situation, where a high resolution is needed for accurate approximations of the PDE.
 Hence, introducing an empirical approximation of the risk measure is attached with high computational costs as for each data point we need to solve the underlying PDE model.

 Our framework is based on one-shot optimization approaches \cite{volker}, where we reformulate the constrained optimization problem as an unconstrained one via a penalization method.
 In a recent work \cite{GSW2020}, we have introduced neural network based one-shot approach for inverse problems, where the starting point of the formulation has been mainly based on the all-at-once approach for inverse problems \cite{K16,K17} and physics-informed neural networks \cite{RPK17,RPK17_2,RPK19,YMK20}.
-We established the connection between the Bayesian approach and the one-shot formulation allowing to interpret the penalization parameter as the level of model error in the forward problem.
+We established the connection between the Bayesian approach and the one-shot formulation allowing to interpret the penalization parameter as the level of model error of the underlying system.